bbkane/www.bbkane.com/content/blog/Exercises-For-Knee-Pain/index.md

 - learning how to squat correctly
 - doing stretches to improve my overall lower body flexibility, reducing stress on the knee when exercising.

+I'm also going to add some random health notes here...

 # Stretches from Daniel

 Mini band side lateral walk,2 to 15 steps, knees follow tes, feet straight, small squat, glut medial